 - Students are expected to arrive at school at 9:00 a.m.

 - Parents driving their child to school are expected to use the Kiss and Drop line to drop off their child.
-Please do not park and walk your child in as we are striving to avoid too many people congregating at the main entrance.
-Our Kiss and Drop line has been moved to the far end of the building where the daycare drop off is in the roundabout.
+Our Kiss and Drop line is at the far end of the building where the daycare drop off is in the roundabout.
 Parents should wait in the line on Chanterel Street.
 4 - 5 cars will be let into the roundabout at the same time.
 Students will have to get out of the car on their own.
-Staff will not be opening doors this year due to social distancing requirements.
 Once all students have been let out of the cars and are safely on their way in, another 5 cars will be let in.
-Lines will be painted in the roundabout to clearly indicate the flow of traffic as busses are also coming in from the other direction at this time.
-Please make sure your child is prepared to exit the car quickly when it is his/her turn as we have to keep the line moving.
+Please follow the the flow of traffic as busses are also coming in from the other direction at this time.
+Please make sure your child is ready to exit the car quickly when it is his/her turn as we have to keep the line moving.

 - Students who walk or bike to school should use the main entrance.